 The Romans were the first to make use of the hot waters, originally for medicinal purposes.
 Today, the pursuit is relaxation and over time the bathhouses have grown into splendid architectural affairs, most notably in Budapest.

-Budapest is an elegant, stylish and lively city made up of two separate settlements clustered on either side of the Danube River.
-Buda, west of the river, is hillier and older, with a wealth of graceful Habsburg and neoclassical buildings, while Pest, the commercial centre on the opposite bank, is flatter and more sprawling with a generous scattering of art nouveau architecture.
-The city has long been the focus of Hungary’s artistic, musical and literary community, and is by far the best place in the country for a choice of bars, restaurants and nightclubs.
+The capital is an elegant, stylish and lively city made up of two separate settlements clustered on either side of the Danube River: hilly Buda has a wealth of graceful Habsburg and neoclassical buildings, while sprawling Pest is its commercial centre with a generous scattering of art nouveau architecture and an ad-hoc party scene.